-- (5) A school district shall pay the amounts due pursuant to this subsection as the disbursal agent and no later than twenty days following the receipt of any such funds.
-The department of elementary and secondary education shall pay the amounts due when it acts as the disbursal agent within five days of the required due date. - (6) If a charter school has one or more nonresident pupils, the nonresident pupils shall not be counted for purposes of determining the amount of aid described in subdivisions (1) and (2) of this subsection.
-Each school district that has one or more of its resident pupils attending such a charter school shall pay to the charter, for each pupil one hundred percent of its average per-pupil expenditure excluding interest payments and grants. - 3.
-A workplace charter school shall receive payment for each eligible pupil as provided under subsection 2 of this section, except that if the student is not a resident of the district and is participating in a voluntary interdistrict transfer program, the payment for such pupils shall be the same as provided under section 162.1060. - 4.
-(1) A charter school that has declared itself as a local educational agency shall receive from the department of elementary and secondary education an annual amount equal to the product of the charter school's weighted average daily attendance and the state adequacy target, multiplied by the dollar value modifier for the district, plus local tax revenues per weighted average daily attendance from the incidental and teachers funds in excess of the performance levy as defined in section 163.011 plus all other state aid attributable to such pupils.
-If a charter school declares itself as a local educational agency, the department of elementary and secondary education shall, upon notice of the declaration, reduce the payment made to the school district by the amount specified in this subsection and pay directly to the charter school the annual amount reduced from the school district's payment.
+(5) A school district shall pay the amounts due pursuant to this subsection as the disbursal agent and no later than twenty days following the receipt of any such funds.
+The department of elementary and secondary education shall pay the amounts due when it acts as the disbursal agent within five days of the required due date.

+- 3. A workplace charter school shall receive payment for each eligible pupil as provided under subsection 2 of this section, except that if the student is not a resident of the district and is participating in a voluntary interdistrict transfer program, the payment for such pupils shall be the same as provided under section 162.1060. - 4.
+A charter school that has declared itself as a local educational agency shall receive from the department of elementary and secondary education an annual amount equal to the product of the charter school's weighted average daily attendance and the state adequacy target, multiplied by the dollar value modifier for the district, plus local tax revenues per weighted average daily attendance from the incidental and teachers funds in excess of the performance levy as defined in section 163.011 plus all other state aid attributable to such pupils.
+If a charter school declares itself as a local educational agency, the department of elementary and secondary education shall, upon notice of the declaration, reduce the payment made to the school district by the amount specified in this subsection and pay directly to the charter school the annual amount reduced from the school district's payment. - 5.
+If a school district fails to make timely payments of any amount for which it is the disbursal agent, the state 1 2 department of elementary and secondary education shall authorize payment to the charter school of the amount due pursuant to 3 subsection 2 of this section and shall deduct the same amount 5 from the next state school aid apportionment to the owing school 6 district.
+If a charter school is paid more or less than the 7 amounts due pursuant to this section, the amount of overpayment 8 or underpayment shall be adjusted equally in the next twelve 9 payments by the school district or the department of elementary 10 and secondary education, as appropriate.
+Any dispute between the school district and a charter school as to the amount owing to 11 12 the charter school shall be resolved by the department of 13 elementary and secondary education, and the department's decision 14 shall be the final administrative action for the purposes of 15 review pursuant to chapter 536.
+During the period of dispute, 16 the department of elementary and secondary education shall make 17 every administrative and statutory effort to allow the continued education of children in their current public charter school 18 19 setting.